Estimated Reading Time: 3 mins

-Singapore, 19 October 2018 – The e-commerce landscape in South-east Asia has never been more buzzing.
-With a total market size of about 200 million individuals spread across the top six economies in Asean, the region recorded a more than 40 per cent growth in e-commerce transactions in just two years from 2015, and hitting US$11 billion (S$15.2 billion) in 2017.
+The eCommerce landscape in Asia Pacific has never been more buzzing.
+With an estimated number of digital buyers in Asia Pacific of 1139.6 million individuals spread across Asia Pacific, the region recorded a more than 40 per cent growth in e-commerce transactions from 2016 to 2019, and estimated to hit US$1.4 Trillion (S$15.2 billion) by 2020.

-The e-commerce pie is expected to grow even further as more consumers in South-east Asia turn to online shopping.
-E-commerce has been a great leveller for small businesses looking to tap the region’s growing middle class.
+The eCommerce pie is expected to grow even further as more consumers in Asia turn to online shopping. eCommerce has been a great leveler for small businesses looking to tap the region’s growing middle class.
 It has allowed smaller brands to go toe to toe with the big boys in pushing their products online.

 As the engine powering the growth of the e-commerce industry, logistics companies such as UrbanFox and our parent company, Keppel Logistics, have been doubling efforts to ensure that our partners can deliver on expectations and ensure customer satisfaction as e-commerce volume continues to grow – it’s no walk in the park but we’re committed to deliver.

-Here are five logistics trends that small businesses should know and prepare for to stay ahead in the highly competitive e-commerce landscape.
+Here are five e-commerce logistics trends that small businesses should know and prepare for to stay ahead in the highly competitive eCommerce landscape.

 The reports of brick and mortar retail’s death are, to paraphrase Mark Twain, “greatly exaggerated”.
 Indeed, the fast-growing popularity of e-commerce has presented a challenge to traditional stores and the distributor-driven sales model.
 Physical stores are simply unable to compete with online marketplaces where there is a virtually endless array of choices.